 A normal spine appears straight when looked at from behind.
 But a child with scoliosis has a spine with an S or C shape.
-The child may look like he or she is leaning to one side.
-The curve can happen on the right or left side of the spin.
+The child may look like they're leaning to one side.
+The curve can happen on the right or left side of the spine.
 Or it can happen on both sides in different sections.
 Both the middle (thoracic) and lower (lumbar) spine may be affected.

 What causes scoliosis in a child?

-In most cases, the cause of scoliosis is not known.
+In most cases, the cause of scoliosis isn't known.
 A child may be born with it.
-Or he or she can develop it later in life.
-It’s most often seen in children between the ages of 10 and 18.
+Or they can develop it later in life.
+It’s most often seen in children ages 10 to 18.
 It tends to affect more girls than boys.